quboqin/speech/googleapis/README.md

-# Google API Proto definitions
+# Google Protocol Buffer and API definitions

-This directory contains proto definitions for Google APIs used in these samples.For the definitive set of proto definitions, please see [the GoogleAPIs git repository](http://github.com/googleapis/googleapis).
+This directory contains **proto** files that describe Google APIs that are used in these samples and a **podspec** that allows supporting code to be built with Cocoapods.

+Proto files are copied from the definitive set in [the GoogleAPIs repository](http://github.com/googleapis/googleapis).

+To learn more about protocol buffers and the proto file format, see [Google's Protocol Buffer documentation](https://developers.google.com/protocol-buffers/).